balajeetm/balajeetm.github.io/_posts/2017-03-10-cull-epicarp-example.markdown

 categories: Examples
 ---

->In my earlier post, we saw what a [T-Nut](/blog/2017/02/21/technical-nuts/) is and how we go about [cracking a T-Nut](/blog/2017/03/08/cracking-a-tnut)<br>
+>In my earlier post, we saw what a [T-Nut](/blog/2017/02/21/technical-nuts/) is and how we go about [cracking a T-Nut](/blog/2017/03/08/cracking-a-tnut).<br>
-We realised, there are multiple stages to cracking it, and first of those stages is [culling the epicarp](/blog/2017/03/08/cracking-a-tnut/#step-1---cull-the-epicarp).<br>
+We started with a step by step approach and soon realized, that the first of those stages is [culling the epicarp](/blog/2017/03/08/cracking-a-tnut/#step-1---cull-the-epicarp).
+We also stated, that sometimes, the culling by itself, can get us to close proximity of the solution.<br>
-Let's take a typical example to illustarte what that means.
-Remember, sometimes, that by itself, can get you almost to the solution.
+Let's take a typical example to illustrate what that means.

 ## <u>The Problem Statement</u>